permguard/permguard/site/content/docs/0.0.x/policy-as-code/authz-api-model.md

 ## Zone

-The `zone` is required to build the AuthZ model.
+The `zone` is required to build the authorization model.

 This is provided as an input to the Authorization Api.